-- Jasmine Calix, Immigration Partnership Saskatoon

-- TBD, City of Saskatoon
+- Jasmine Calix, Immigration Partnership Saskatoon - Kevin Kitchen, Community Initiatives Manager, City of Saskatoon

-- Kevin Kitchen City (TBC), of Saskatoon

 Intercultural cities and Anti rumor Strategies: an opportunity to mitigate xenophobia against migrant and refugees

 The workshop seeks to answer how can societies deconstruct the old, but permanent rhetoric of racism and xenophobia, as well as strategies for inclusion to reach all vulnerable groups, especially those under the circumstances of human mobility.
 One glance at the hate pyramid shows that an anti-rumor strategies aim to focus on the most crucial factor: stereotypes and prejudices.
 To promote interculturalism as a policy and anti-rumor strategies in countries like Mexico, an approach from the human rights perspective is needed, as well as an aspect of interaction between populations.